honganh1206/playground/java/syntax/Abstract, Virtual, and Override in Java.md

 }
 ```

-Java uses the `final` keyword to prevent method overriding, which is somewhat the opposite of C#'s virtual:
+Java uses the `final` keyword to _prevent method overriding_, which is somewhat the opposite of C#'s virtual:

 ```java
 class Animal {